 The commonwealth charges a 5% flat tax rate on taxable income for individuals and corporations.

 What are the 2019 federal income tax rates?

 Of course, calculating your federal income tax bill isn’t as simple as multiplying your taxable income by your marginal tax rate.
 Learn more about calculating your federal income tax.

-Kentucky’s tax reform bill kept the commonwealth’s standard deduction, which for 2018 is $2,530.
+Kentucky’s standard deduction for 2019 is $2,590.
 Married couples filing separately on a combined return can each claim a standard deduction, while joint filers can claim only one.

 If you don’t take a standard deduction, you may choose to itemize your deductions on your Kentucky state tax return.
-However, Kentucky eliminated a number of itemized deductions in the commonwealth for 2018.
+But Kentucky eliminated a number of itemized deductions in the commonwealth for 2018.

 Deductions that taxpayers may still claim in Kentucky include the following: